 About this guide

 This guide will help you identify the best way to run your campaign.
 Feel free to adapt it if you'd like to – each community has different priorities, so no two campaigns will be the same.

 As always, you can seek support for your campaign from the resource hub, and your Friends of the Earth staff contact.

 You don’t need to be an expert on local government to campaign for a Climate Action Plan – you just need enthusiasm, commitment and a bit of hard work.
 And you’ll naturally pick things up and develop your campaign skills as you go.

-We're keen to share your successes and learnings with other activists across the country, so please do let us know on Slack when something of note happens... whether it’s a picture of your first meeting with a councillor, a public meeting you’ve organised or if you’ve actually won your Plan, it will help inspire others to push for ambitious climate action from their councils too.
+We're keen to share your successes and learnings with other activists across the country, so please do let us know when something of note happens... whether it’s a picture of your first meeting with a councillor, a public meeting you’ve organised or if you’ve actually won your Plan, it will help inspire others to push for ambitious climate action from their councils too.

 We’ve broken this guide down into three key stages:

 - Getting the campaign started for a Climate Action Plan;

 - Campaigning for an ambitious Plan and winning over your council;

 - How to tell if your council’s Plan is any good.